 If you’d rather buy a pre-made tattoo salve rather than making your own, this tattoo salve has great reviews!

 New Tattoo Care Balm with Essential Oils Recipe

-- 2-4 balm containers with lids (I used two 2-ounce plastic containers as shown in the photos.
-If you want a smaller size you’ll need more.
-You can also use glass or metal tins.)
+- 2 two-ounce balm containers with lids If you want a smaller size you’ll need more containers.

-- 1.25 ounces beeswax pastilles, or chopped beeswax bars (vegans can substitute candelilla wax)
+- 1.25 ounces beeswax pastilles (vegans can substitute candelilla wax)

 - 4 tablespoons organic coconut oil